-Annually, SUM students from the main campus and students from across our nation and from our foreign sites will converge on the city of New Orleans, Louisiana.
-In the morning, students will meet together for powerful worship experiences and the evenings will be full of street evangelism outreaches.
-Students will be stirred by the Holy Spirit through worship, prayer and preaching of God's Word by dynamic visionary leaders and hit the streets as the army of God sharing their faith with the lost.
-This event unites the student body, and give practical hands-on training for witnessing in the name of Jesus Christ.
+Annually, SUM students from the main campus, from across the U.S., and from our foreign sites converge on the city of New Orleans, Louisiana.
+Students meet together each morning for powerful worship experiences, and the evenings are full of street evangelism outreaches.
+Students are stirred by the Holy Spirit through worship, prayer, and preaching of God's Word by dynamic visionary leaders and hit the streets as the army of God, sharing their faith with the lost.
+This event unites the student body, and gives practical hands-on training for witnessing in the name of Jesus Christ.

-All students are required to participate in two Mardi Gras Outreaches (2 credits each), in their first and second year, to graduate.
-If a student who has not completed this ministry requirement cannot attend the outreach, he or she must submit a "Mardi Gras Leave of Absence Request" found on sum.edu/forms.
+All students are required to participate in two Mardi Gras Outreaches (2 credits each) in their first and second year to graduate.
+All students will be automatically registered for Mardi Gras at the start of the Winter Term.
+If a student who has not completed this ministry requirement cannot attend the outreach, he or she must submit a "Mardi Gras Leave of Absence Request," found on sum.edu/forms.
 This request is subject for review by the Student Ministry Office.
+Any student submitting the form after the Add / Drop deadline will not receive a refund of any kind, including credit toward another year for Mardi Gras.